Social Order Maintenance Act

 Article 36

-To handle offenses against this Act, a district court or its branch may set up a summary court or a ordinary court, depending on each jurisdiction’s situation and needs.
+To handle offenses against this Act, a district court or its branch may set up a summary court or an ordinary court, depending on each police jurisdiction’s situation and needs.

 Article 37